-In her book Tricot Crochet, Rebecca Jones presents a drawing of a woman using a long crochet hook.
-She got it from the Loch Ness Visitor Centre in Drumnadrochit, Scotland without details about its origin beyond being told that it depicted the 1st Duchess of Sutherland, Elizabeth Sutherland Leveson-Gower (24 May 1765 – 29 January 1839):
+In her book Tricot Crochet, Rebecca Jones presents a drawing of a woman using what appears to be a single knitting needle to work yarn into fabric.
+This would require the needle to have a hooked tip but no structural details of the fabric are visible.
+She got it from the Loch Ness Visitor Centre in Drumnadrochit, Scotland without information about its origin beyond being told that it depicted the 1st Duchess of Sutherland, Elizabeth Sutherland Leveson-Gower (24 May 1765 – 29 January 1839):

 If we accept that she was in her 30s in the portrait, it would have been among Holland’s later works and the drawing of her with the long hook would have been done at some time after 1800.
 (The portrait in the Wikipedia article linked to above shows the Duchess at an even younger age but is not as clearly congruent in all facial details.
 Despite what may have been artistically licensed rhinoplasty, the eyes still have it.)